CSAIL-Arch-Sec/SHD-StarterCode/README.md

 **Description**
 In this ultimate security lab, students will put all the pieces together from throughout the course to create a full end to end attack against a vulnerable piece of software.
 Students will learn about modern memory corruption protections, and use hardware side channels to defeat them.
 Then, students will build a realistic return-oriented programming (ROP) chain using the information leaked through side channels to defeat a victim process.

-# Lab 6- Fuzzing
+# Lab 6- CPU Fuzzing

 **Learning Objectives**
-* Learn how to use fuzzing in order to find faulty and hidden instructions in a RISC-V CPU.
+* Learn how to use fuzzing in order to find faulty and hidden backdoor instructions in a RISC-V CPU.
-* Understand how to understand and write custom exception handlers.
+* Understand the design and implementation of exception handlers in system software.
+* Explore privilege separation at the hardware level and write privileged bare metal system software.
-* Learn how to use CPU logic bugs to exploit a piece of victim software using buffer overflow attacks.
+* Use CPU RTL bugs to exploit a piece of victim software using buffer overflow attacks.
-* Exploit ROP techniques in order to manipulate security-critical register values.
+* Leverage ROP techniques in order to manipulate security-critical register values.
-* Understand common exploit tools, including pwntools.
+* Practice common exploit tools and techniques, including pwntools.

 # Deployment